Linda-Wu0109/lesson-git/trial/deleted.md

-following is the description of the code make some revision ctrl + S cyy to use GUI interface
+following is the description of the code make some revision ctrl + S cry to use GUI interface
 2nd trial

+this sentence will be show at gitHub